Q&A with Dominique (Dom) Cohen, Eden Housing’s Vice President of Resident Services

 In addition, I now see how an incident I experienced as a child led me to this path.
 When I was young, we went to visit my mother’s brother at the construction site where he was working.
 We encountered a homeless individual who was sleeping on the site, and one of my uncle’s colleagues was harshly demanding he get off the property.
 I was so upset and disturbed by how poorly the man had been treated that it left an indelible mark in my mind.
 I believe this is why I find this work so meaningful, and why I find so much value around providing support services under a housing platform that allows people to make the type of change that will be transformative for generations to come.

-After all, as we recognize based on Maslow’s Hierarchy of Needs, housing is the foundation for other elements of a successful life; you can’t think about your next steps for a job when you’re sleeping under a bridge.
+After all, as we recognize based on Maslow’s Hierarchy of Needs, housing is the foundation for other elements of a successful life; you can’t think about your next steps or a job when you’re sleeping under a bridge.
 Safe housing provides a sense of security and is the launching pad for all the other aspirational aspects in people’s lives.

 What are some of your favorite career highlights?